 To reflect the growing field of membership, the name was changed in 1975 to "Northern Schools Federal Credit Union."
 As our member base continued to expand and to facilitate the growth of the credit union, we became "Spirit of Alaska Federal Credit Union" in 2007.

 Today SoAFCU serves over 10,000 members.
-There are approximately 65 employees staffing four branches and Mortgage Lending, Consumer Lending and Business Lending.
+There are approximately 65 employees staffing three branches and Mortgage Lending, Consumer Lending and Business Lending.
 SoAFCU has experienced steady growth and continues to strive to provide its members with quality service.
 All this from a humble beginning, $32 in a metal cash box, four dedicated teachers and a need for something more than loan sharks.

 A special thank you to our loyal members who have stayed with us since the inception of the credit union in 1960.
 We are looking forward to another 50 years of excellent service to our community.